 1. Introduction

 The topic of judgmentis central to the work of Hannah Arendt.
-In the later texts that she produced on the topic in preparation of the volume of Life of the Mind that would deal with it thoroughly, there arises a concept that is on the one hand strictly individual, while on the other hand it is of fundamental importance for a functional public—and thus non-individual—sphere of action.
+In the texts she produced in preparation for Life of the Mind that , there arises a concept that is on the one hand strictly individual, while on the other hand it is of fundamental importance for a functional public—and thus non-individual—sphere of action.
 In this essay, I want to argue that these two sides of the concept at first may sound contradictory or confusing, but that they are in fact tightly bound in Hannah Arendt’s political theory.
-I want to show this by examining the role that opinions play in her work.
-As far as I am concerned, these form an essential junction point between the individual with her private responsibilities and the demands that follow from her being a part of a—political—community.
+I want to show this by examining the role that opinions play in her work. these form an essential junction point between the individual with her private responsibilities and the demands that derive from her being a part of a political community.
 As such, through opinions it becomes possible to connect the essential notions of individual critical thought, agency and plurality in Arendt’s work.

 First I will explore Arendt’s view on the individual capacity of judgment, without looking at the political dimension of it.
-This part will deal extensively with the origins of our capacity to judge—namely, the capacity of thinking (2).
+This part will deal extensively with the origins of our capacity to judge—namely, the capacity of thinking.
 After clarifying this important basis, I will look at the specific product of these individual capacities as they appear in a political setting, namely opinions.
-How do public opinions differ from individual judgments (3)?
+How do public opinions differ from individual judgments?
 Once it is clear how opinions come about and how they differ from individual judgments, I will reflect on their importance for a successful communal political process.
 In this context it is particularly important to understand how opinions differ from facts.
-Both have a public character, but they do not equally contribute to politics(4).
-Although the importance of opinions as intermediate concepts between individual reasoning and collective action should be clear by then, I want to conclude the essay by looking at the more extreme consequences of a situation in which opinions are turned into public convictions (5).
+Both have a public character, but they do not equally contribute to politics.
+Although the importance of opinions as intermediate concepts between individual reasoning and collective action should be clear by then, I want to conclude the essay by looking at the more extreme consequences of a situation in which opinions are turned into public convictions.
 This will stress the political and individual significance of opinions even further.
 After all, such situations were essential to the political disasters that prevailed in the twentieth century and which urged Arendt to write and reflect on political topics.
-The threat that such a scenario imposes—which is still relevant in modern post World War II times—cannot be left unmentioned in an essay on this topic and will make all the more clear why Arendt’s work is still so important to this day.
+The threat that such a scenario imposes—which is still relevant post World War II —cannot be left unmentioned in an essay on this topic and will make all the more clear why Arendt’s work is still so important to this day.

 2. The Individual Capacity of Thinking and Judgment